52North/OGITO/README.md

     }
   ]
   ```

 </details>

 ### Image Upload
 The mapping of user observations supports the upload of user images.
 For this purpose the Image Upload Service must be deployed and configured.
 See [documentation for the image upload service](https://github.com/52North/OGITO/tree/ogito_global/tools/image_upload) and [application configuration](#app-configuration) parameters `imageUploadService` and `imageUploadFolder`.
 ### Street Search
+To activate the street search in the OGITO app a layer with street data must be provided in the QGIS-project.
+This layer **must be published as WFS** in QGIS Server.
+The [Python script for extracting road data](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) from the OpenStreetMap database can be used to generate the road data.
+See the [documentation](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) of the street.
+Additionaly street search must be configured in the [project configuration](#project-Configuration-(setup-projects)).
+The `layerName` value is the name of the layer containing the street data in the QGIS project.
+The `property` value is the name of the field of the layer that contains the street names.